Affirmation: I am a living, loving expression of God, right here and now.

 When asked why, the farmer explained: “The wind picks up the pollen from the ripening corn and swirls it from field to field.
 If the neighbors grow inferior corn, cross-pollination will steadily degrade the quality of my corn.
 If I am to grow good corn, I must help my neighbors grow good corn.”

 The same is true for the way we live our lives.
-If we wish to live in peace and harmony, we must help our neighbors do the same.

 Jesus demonstrated love’s power to bless and heal ourselves and all those around us.
 He said one of the greatest commandments is to “Love your neighbor as yourself” (Mark 12:31).
 Jesus further commanded his disciples to “Love one another as I have loved you” (John 15:12).